JunjieCheng/PUBG-hack-detection/README.md

 ### Module training

-After trying couples of algorithm, we selected K-means to be the model, and we found that divide to 6 clusters have the best performance.
+After trying couples of algorithm, we selected K-means to be the model, and we found that dividing to 6 clusters have the best performance.

 ![Training Image 1](https://github.com/JunjieCheng/PUBG-hack-detection/blob/master/images/training_1.png)